aakashdahake/Scoreboard/README.md

 For example, if following matches are started in the specified order and their scores respectively updated:
-a.
-Mexico 0 - Canada 5
+1. Mexico 0 - Canada 5
-b.
-Spain 10 - Brazil 2
+2. Spain 10 - Brazil 2
-c.
-Germany 2 - France 2
+3. Germany 2 - France 2
-d.
-Uruguay 6 - Italy 6
+4. Uruguay 6 - Italy 6
-e.
-Argentina 3 - Australia 1
+5. Argentina 3 - Australia 1

 The summary should be as follows:
 1. Uruguay 6 - Italy 6